-As regular readers of the this blog well know, I have been critical of the Bush administration’s decision to change the length of time a truck driver can drive.
-(Actually, that’s wrong, I think the hours should be reduced.)
+As regular readers of this blog know well, I have been critical of the Bush administration’s decision to change the time length a truck driver can drive.
+(Actually, that’s wrong, I think we should reduce the hours.)
 For 60 years, truckers could drive for 10 hours at a time.
 The Federal Motor Carrier Safety Administration recently changed the regulation to 11 hours at a time.
 Does anyone think this would not lead to more truck wrecks?
 Let’s be serious.

 Fortunately, the D.C.
 Circuit Court threw out the rule, finding that the FMCSA must adequately explain the reasoning behind the decision to add the additional hour.
 The court found that the “agency freely concedes that ‘studies show that performance begins to degrade after the 8th hour on duty and [the degradation] increases geometrically during the 10th and 11th hours.’”